Robi1021/c1-playground/README.md

 - you're using the Playground on a Ubuntu machine and
 - are going to use the built in cluster.

+First run:
+  sudo ./tools.sh
+to install the necessary basic components.

+Then add your user to the docker group - using this command: sudo gpasswd -a $USER docker
+Do a logout & re-login to activate the group membership.

+Check if /home/user/.docker is created under your user account!
+If not (e.g. root:root) cange it accorfingly with: sudo chown user:user /home/user/.docker -R

 > The cluster will get it's own docker network which is configured as follows:
 >
 > Config | Value